Emnolope/Human-pose-estimation-papers/README.md

 `

 # Human Pose Estimation from RGB Camera - The repo
-In recent years, tremendous amount of progress is being made in the field of Human Pose Estimation from RGB Camera, which is an interdisciplinary field that fuses computer vision, deep/machine learning and anatomy.
+Pose machines are advancing at an alarming rate.
+Basically you take a picture/video/depth sensor of somebody, and figure out their body shape!
+It's got applications in VR, medical, automotive.
+It's all around useful!
 This repo is for my study notes and will be used as a place for triaging new research papers.

 ## Get Involved
-To make it more collaberative, hit me up if you see a paper I missed, or if you have a suggestion for something interesting.
+Hit me up with whatever you find interesting, just drop an issue I won't mind.

 ## How this is sorted
-The papers gotta be sorted by season.
-This is to make it sane, there are way too many papers out there and this gives some good arbitrary division.
-Then they're sorted by month then by first letter.
-Again, arbitrary division to make locating and organizing them easier.
-This chronologically based layout also helps with because newer papers usually build off of old ones.
-Ain't nobody care about yo 5 'refinements' to a paper a year after its release.
-That's why it's better to put the release date of the FIRST instance of the paper.
-They also have very short and memorable memonic descriptions.
-Equivariant Siamese Network is no good.
-Twins look at a guy and compare notes is good.
+The papers are sorted by season for sanity purposes.
+More recent papers TEND to be more advanced than previous ones, but I've seen this rule broken too.
+After season they're sorted by Month, then by first letter in the Acronym.
+The date of a paper it's FIRST version.
+That means if a paper is refined 5 years later, it's still 5 years old.They also have very short and memorable memonic descriptions.
 They should be memorable, vivid, and descriptive to the essence of what makes the project different from the others.
+"Muscle Actuated Human Simulation" BAD "Ragdoll skeleton that's buff" GOOD.

 ### Season of paper